simonsobs/ocs/docs/developer/session-data.rst

     data structure may cause existing clients that make use of the ``session.data`` object to break.
 Changes that do take place should be announced in the change logs of new OCS versions.

+There are some restrictions on what data can be carried in ``session.data``:

+- The session.data will ultimately be converted and transported using JSON, so some containers will be automatically converted into JSON-compatible forms.
+Specifically note that:

+  - dict keys will be converted to strings.
+  - there is no distinction between lists and tuples.
+  - there is no (standardized) support for non-finite floats such as inf, -inf, or NaN.

+- If your session.data contains any NaN, they will be converted to None (which is transported as JSON null).
+- If your session.data contains inf/-inf, or other JSON-encodable
+  entities, OCS will raise an error.
+To have those transported as None/null, you should convert inf/-inf to NaN before storing the data in session.data.
+- If your session.data includes numpy arrays (or scalars), these will be converted to serializable types automatically using ``numpy.tolist``.

 Client Access
 -------------